telliott99/MyMath2/vectors/dot-product.rst

     \mathbf{c} \cdot \mathbf{c} = ( \mathbf{a} -  \mathbf{b}) \cdot ( \mathbf{a} -  \mathbf{b})

-Recalling the result from above, this is
+Recalling the result from above, this is equal to

 .. math::